storj/access-python/README.md

 ## CLI Tool

-This project includes a rudimentary CLI tool `access` for creating, restricting, and registering access.
+This project includes a rudimentary CLI tool `access`.